mapcode-foundation/mapcode-python/README.md

 (52.371422, 4.872497)
 ```

-An optional territory code can be provide to disambiguate the mapcode.
+An optional territory context can be provide to disambiguate the mapcode.

 A territory is require to decode this mapcode: